apache/pulsar/site2/docs/helm-overview.md

 The Apache Pulsar Helm chart provides one of the most convenient ways to operate Pulsar on Kubernetes.
 With all the required components, Helm chart is scalable and thus being suitable for large-scale deployments.

-The Apache Pulsar Helm chart contains all compoments to support the features and functions that Pulsar delivers.
-You can install and configure these components seperately.
+The Apache Pulsar Helm chart contains all components to support the features and functions that Pulsar delivers.
+You can install and configure these components separately.

 - Pulsar core components:
     - ZooKeeper